-several other Course Units from different disciplines are also available as Optional Course Units.
+Several other Course Units from different disciplines are also available as Optional Course Units.
 The prefixes of such Course Units begin with FSC.

-For a degree programme, each student should select Course Units from the relevant stream.
+For a degree Programme, each student should select Course Units from the relevant stream.
 Mathematics is a compulsory subject for the degrees offered under physical science streams.
 Students who follow Biological Science stream are strongly advised to follow Chemistry as a subject.

-3.5.1 Course Units
+3.5.1.
+Course Units

 A Course Unit is a selectively organized section of a subject.
 Course Units are of two types, that are Core Course Units and Optional Course Units.
-Core Course Units are designed by including basic and essential subject matter.
-Optional Course Units contain specific areas, which would provide a diverse knowledge on a particular subject.
+Core Course Units are designed to cover basic and essential subject matter.
+Optional Course Units contain specific areas which would provide a diverse knowledge on a particular subject.
 Theory Course Units consist of lectures, assignments and tutorials.
-Practical Course Units are either laboratory based or field based studies of a particular subject.
+Practical Course Units are either laboratory based or field-based studies of a particular subject.
 In addition, there are Course Units which consist of project work and Combined Course Units consist of both theory and practical components.
 Course Units are organized at three Levels, namely, I, II and III for the General Degree.
-On the performance at the examinations of Level I and Level II and on application by the students, a student shall be selected to follow a Honours Degree in a particular subject area.
-The duration of a Honours Degree program is four years in total.
-Honours degree program is considered as Level IV which consists of two academic years, namely Honours Degree Level I and Level II.

-3.6 Credit Framework Policy
+3.6.
+Credit Framework Policy

 Course Units have Credit Values.
-A credit is a time based quantitative measure used to determine the weightage of a particular Course Unit as shown below.
+A credit is a time-based quantitative measure used to determine the weightage of a particular Course Unit as shown below.

-Different types of C Different types of Course Units and Credit Values
+Different types of Course Units and Credit Values

 Description Credit Value

 Theory Course Units: 15 contact hours 1

-e.g. 30 hour Course Unit 2
+e.g. 30-hour Course Unit 2

-45 hour Course Unit 3
+45-hour Course Unit 3

-Practical Course Units: 30-45 hour Course Unit 1
+Practical Course Units: 30-45-hour Course Unit 1

-60-90 hour Course Unit 2
+60-90-hour Course Unit 2

-Projects: 30-45 hour Project 1
+Projects: 30-45-hour Project 1

-Combined Course Units: e.g. •
+Combined Course Units: e.g.

 30 theory hours and 45 practical hours together 3

 15 theory hours and 45 practical hours 2

 30 theory hours and 22.5 practical hours 2.5

-3.7 Selection of Course Units
+3.7.
+Selection of Course Units